All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Gut microbiome disruption.
 GLP-1 medications alter gut function directly (through slowed gastric emptying and changes in bile acid metabolism) and indirectly (through changes in diet composition and caloric intake).
 The gut microbiome, which is intimately connected to immune function through the gut-associated lymphoid tissue (GALT), undergoes significant shifts during this period.
 Microbiome instability can transiently reduce the barrier function that keeps pathogens from crossing the intestinal lining and can alter the balance of immune-stimulatory and immune-regulatory microbial signals.

 Micronutrient depletion.
 When food intake drops substantially, as it often does on GLP-1 medications, the intake of immune-critical micronutrients can become insufficient.
-Zinc, selenium, vitamin D, vitamin C, and iron are all essential for immune cell function.
-Patients who are eating dramatically less than before starting GLP-1 therapy may develop marginal deficiencies that would not show up on standard lab work but can affect immune cell performance.
+Zinc, selenium, vitamin D, vitamin C, and iron are all important for immune cell function.
+Patients who are eating dramatically less than before starting GLP-1 therapy may develop marginal deficiencies that wouldn't show up on standard lab work but can affect immune cell performance.

 Thymosin Alpha-1: What It Is and What It Does